Nahum

 - 2A vivid prophetic vision depicts the siege of Nineveh — its defenders overwhelmed, its river gates thrown open, its treasures plundered — and God declares, "I am against you," silencing the Assyrian lion forever.

-- 3A woe oracle catalogues Nineveh's crimes of bloodshed, deception, and sorcery, comparing its coming fate to the fall of Thebes, and concludes that all who hear of Nineveh's destruction will clap their hands in relief, for who has not suffered from its endless cruelty?
+- 3A woe oracle catalogues Nineveh's crimes — bloodshed, deception, sorcery — and holds up the fall of Thebes as a precedent, before closing with all who hear of Nineveh's destruction clapping their hands in relief.